ktlProject0/KTL_project_11_Breast_Segmentation/README.md

 # KTL_project_11_Breast_Segmentation

-This repository contains a PyTorch implementation of a polyp segmentation deep learning model.
+This repository contains a PyTorch implementation of a breast segmentation deep learning model.
 The steps for training and testing the model are outlined below.

 ## Directory Structure